Bangkok's Le Du tops Asia's 50 Best Restaurants 2023

-Le Du from Bankokg placed first at Asia’s 50 Best Restaurants 2023, beating runners-up Sézanne and Nusara.
+Le Du from Bangkok placed first at Asia’s 50 Best Restaurants 2023, beating runners-up Japan’s Sézanne and Nusara from the Thai capital.

 There were six new restaurants on the list this year, with Avartana (No.30) named as the highest new entry.
 The Chennai restaurant was joined by Ms. Maria & Mr. Singh (No.33) and Potong from Bangkok (No.35), Singapore’s Born (No.36), Metiz in Makati (No.48), and Refer in Beijing (No.50).